tadegbayi/CDE_MODELLING/README.md

 The dimensional model outlined provides Fufu Republic with a robust framework for utilizing its sales data to make informed business decisions.
 Through this model, the company can track sales trends, optimize inventory levels, and create personalized customer promotions based on purchasing behavior.

-This is just the foundation.
-We can further extend this model to encompass additional areas such as inventory management and customer experience.

 ---

 This version retains all the original content but improves clarity and flow, making it easier to follow.
 Let me know if further adjustments are needed!